 It can be difficult to share your children with your ex-spouse, especially when the current parenting plan is not working.
 Fortunately, a child custody agreement does not have to be permanent, and with a qualified child custody attorney’s help, alterations can be made to a parenting plan when necessary.
 A Marietta child custody modification lawyer can assist with filing motions in court to facilitate a more favorable outcome.

-Marietta courts are required to put the interests of the child first when making custody decisions, per Official Code of Georgia §15-11-26.
-Judgments concerning child custody modifications must consider the age and developmental needs of the children and ideally should work to ensure that they receive emotional bonding, love, and ties with both of their parents.
-The courts seek to account for several factors in determining what parenting schedule would benefit the children, such as maintaining continuity in each child’s life and the home environments of both parental residences.
+Marietta courts are required to put the interests of the child first when making custody decisions, per Official Code of Georgia Annotated §15-11-26.
+Judgments concerning child custody modifications must consider the age and developmental needs of the children and ideally should work to ensure that they receive emotional bonding, love, and ties with both parents.
+The courts will try to account for several factors in determining what parenting schedule would most benefit the children, such as maintaining continuity in each child’s life and the home environments of both parental residences.

 Per O.C.G.A. §19-9-3(b), a parent may file a motion for the alteration of a custody agreement when there has been a material change in the lives of the children or family.
 A judge can also make a motion for modification based on similar circumstances.
 An experienced Marietta child modification attorney would be familiar with the general content of court orders altering a current parenting plan.